-In Finland, 20-30% of adults take part in alcohol-free January to break off a pattern of heavier alcohol use associated with the Holidays, and similar campaigns have surfaced internationally, at least in the UK (‘dry January’) and USA.
+In Finland, 20-30% of adults take part in alcohol-free January to break off a pattern of heavier alcohol use associated with the holidays, and similar campaigns have surfaced internationally, at least in the UK (‘dry January’) and USA.

-One obvious conclusion is that the difference between my drinking and non-drinking month was not big enough to really demonstrate change; for that, I should have drunk more in Dec… ?
-It was interesting to experiment though, and I recommend a booze-free month as a valuable check, prompting you to take an honest look at your drinking and making sure the habit is not running your life.
-Excessive drinking is of course a serious health problem that needs to be addressed accordingly, but that is beyond the scope of this blog.
-For a challenged sleeper like myself, seeing the hard evidence that heartbeat data provides, and knowing how crucial good-quality sleep is to health and well-being, it’s a no-brainer to be very mindful with my drinking.
-That said, there is more to life than data and strict guidelines, and everyone has to figure out how to get the balance right.
+One obvious conclusion is that the difference between my drinking and non-drinking month was not big enough to really demonstrate change; for that, I should have drunk more in Dec!
+But it was an interesting experiment, and I recommend a booze-free month as a valuable check, prompting you to take a look at your drinking and making sure the habit is not running your life.
+For me, seeing the hard evidence that heartbeat data provides, and knowing how crucial good-quality sleep is to health and well-being, it’s a no-brainer to remain very mindful with drinking.
+That said, there is more to life than data and strict guidelines.
+Everyone has to figure out for themselves how to get the balance right.